-Risk Related Time Horizon Time over which loss is averted (years) The VDec will remain in place until the objectives of this management plan have been achieved and the offset areas a protected under Queensland legislation, ie are considered to be of remnant status.
-The VDec will remain in place until the objectives of this management plan have been achieved and the offset areas are protected under Queensland legislation, ie are considered to be of remnant status.
+Risk Related Time Horizon Time over which loss is averted (years) 20 The VDec will remain in place until the objectives of this management plan have been achieved and the offset areas are protected under Queensland legislation, ie are considered to be of remnant status.
 Confidence in result 95% Management actions have been developed based on published conservation recommendations, best practice and measures and land management practices that have proven to be successful in restoring Brigalow TEC (Butler 2007; Peeters, Butler 2012 and DoE 2013).
 The BOMP details the objectives and outcomes to ensure that the ecological condition and viability of the Brigalow TEC offset areas is improved.
 Monitoring will be conducted to measure the progress and ensure offset areas achieve their desired future quality.
 In addition, the VDec will be binding on current and future landholders until the offset areas are protected under Queensland Government legislation, ie are considered to be of remnant status.
 Time until ecological benefit (years) Time until ecological benefit (years) 20 The implementation of site-specific land management actions through the development and application of this OMP will increase the quality of the offset area by reducing potential threats to Brigalow TEC.
 This has been informed by best practice management measures specifically addressing restoring Brigalow TEC in a realistic timeframe (Peeters and Butler 2012, DoE 2013).
 Desired outcomes for the TEC are planned to be achieved during the period of effect of approval for EPBC 2010/5421 (29 years) so the maximum of 20 years has been used.
 Confidence in result - risk of loss 95% Once mapped as remnant vegetation, all future landholders will be bound by the provisions of the VM Act (or subsequent vegetation protection legislation).

-Table 11 Summary of Scores Applied to the SPPH OAG
+Table 9 Summary of Scores Applied to the SPPH OAG